-Alternatively, you may be given the option of opening an account with added charges and other restrictions.
+Alternatively, you may be allowed to open an account with added charges and other restrictions.
 For example, you may be forced to have a specific non-withdrawable balance in your account.

-Banks can also use the services of a debt collection firm to collect the overdraft amount from you.
+Banks can also use the services of a debt collection firm or collection agency to collect the overdraft amount from you.
 These firms use various collection methods and may even report you to credit bureaus which can negatively affect your credit score.
-Paying overdraft fees is key if you don’t want to get into a situation where you might have to try to fix your credit yourself.
+Paying overdraft fees is critical if you don’t want to get into a situation where you might have to try to fix your credit yourself.

 Overdraft Vs. Non-Sufficient Funds Fee

 An overdraft fee is the amount of money your bank charges to cover a payment or transaction when you have insufficient funds in your account.
 The fee is about $31 per transaction for most credit unions or small banks, while bigger banks charge $34 per overdraft.

 Sometimes transactions fail to materialize, or checks bounce when you have insufficient funds.
 In such cases, financial institutions can charge you the non-sufficient funds fee.
 Mostly, the non-sufficient funds fee and the overdraft fee are the same.
 There are, however, some scenarios where the bounced payment can attract more fees from the recipient.